The human rights complaint process: A guide for respondents

 What if the complainant disagrees with the Director's decision to dismiss or discontinue the complaint?

-If the Chief of the Commission and Tribunals agrees that the complaint should have been dismissed or, in the case of a discontinuance, that a proposed resolution was fair and reasonable, then the Director's decision will be upheld.
+If the Chief of the Commission and Tribunals agrees that the complaint should have been dismissed or, in the case of a discontinuance, that a proposed resolution was fair and reasonable, then the Director's decision will be upheld and the complaint will be closed.

 If the Chief of the Commission and Tribunals decides that the complaint should not have been dismissed or, in the case of a discontinuance, that the proposed resolution was not fair and reasonable, then the Director's decision will be overturned.
 The Chief of the Commission and Tribunals will then ask the complainant if they want to take the complaint to a human rights tribunal.
 If the complainant chooses to take their complaint to a human rights tribunal, then the Chief of the Commission and Tribunals appoints a tribunal.
 If the complainant does not choose to take their complaint to a tribunal, then the complaint is closed.

-A decision by the Chief of the Commission and Tribunals whether to uphold or overturn the dismissal or discontinuance of the complaint is final and binding, subject only to judicial review by the Court of Queen's Bench.
+A decision by the Chief of the Commission and Tribunals to uphold or overturn the dismissal or discontinuance of the complaint is final and binding, subject only to judicial review by the Court of Queen's Bench.
 A judicial review involves particular legal principles and is not simply an appeal of the decision.
-A judicial review must be requested by the complainant within six months of the decision of the Chief of the Commission and Tribunals.
+A complainant must bring an application for judicial review within six months of the decision of the Chief of the Commission and Tribunals.

 For more information about human rights law and the complaint process, please contact the Commission.